Dg analogues of the Zuckerman functors and the dual Zuckerman functors I: Introduction

-For a commutative algebra $k$, $k\cmod$ denotes the category of cochain complexes of (small) $k$-modules.
-Its morphisms are closed homomorphims of degree 0.
-For a cochain complex $M$ of $k$-modules (or a graded module) and a homogeneous element $m$, $\bar{m}$ denotes the homogeneous degree of $m$.
-We also let $d_M$ denote the differential of $M$ and we frequently omit the symbol $M$ if there is no risk of confusion.
-Hereafter, we adopt the same notations for mathematical objects with a graded $k$-modules as an underlying object.
-For example, for a homogeneous element $a$ of a dg $k$-algebra (see below), $\bar{a}$ denotes the homogeneous degree of $a$.
-The category $k\cmod$ is closed symmetric monoidal for the tensor product (\cite{ML} Chapter VII); For cochain complexes $M$ and $N$ of $k$-modules, we define a new cochain complex $M\otimes N$ by
+For example, consider a commutative ring $k$.
+Write $k\cmod$ for the category of cochain complexes of $k$-modules.
+Its Hom $k$-module will be denoted by $\Hom$ or $\Hom_k$.
+This category is closed symmetric monoidal for the usual tensor product $\otimes=\otimes_k$.
+Let us summarize the structure of this category in detail.
+Let $M$ be a cochain complex of $k$-modules (or a graded $k$-module).
+For a homogeneous element $m$, $\bar{m}$ denotes the homogeneous degree of $m$.
+Write $d_M$ for the differential of $M$.
+For cochain complexes $M$ and $N$ of $k$-modules, define a new cochain complex $M\otimes N$ as

 for any homogeneous element $m\in M$ and any element $n\in N$.
-The unit object is $k$, the complex concentrated in degree $0$ with $k^0=k$.
-We also define a cochain complex $\Map(M,N)$ of $k$-modules, called the inner Hom object by
+The unit object is the complex $k$ which is concentrated in degree $0$ with $k^0=k$.
+The internal Hom $\Map(M,N)$ is described as